davidmoten/geo/README.md

 5          1128       200k    217K   3.6
 none       none       200k    200k  31.1 (multiple range query)
 ```
 I was pleasantly surprised that H2 allowed me to put over 1000 conditions in the where clause.
-I tried with the next higher hash length as well with over 22,000 hashes but H2 threw a StackOverFlowError.
+I tried with the next higher hash length as well with over 22,000 hashes but H2 understandably threw a StackOverFlowError.

 To run the benchmark: